eymerz/eymerz/README.md

 - ⚔️ Security-First: I examine every system with an emphasis on defense and resilience.
 - 🕵️ Inquisitiveness: I investigate, experiment, and scrutinize every detail to comprehend all functionalities and failures.
 - ⚙️ Discipline Over Luck: I contend that consistent work is preferable to sheer talent.
-- 🔐 Ethical by Principle: I always do my job with ethics and laws.
+- 🔐 Ethical by Principle: I always do my job with in ethics and laws.

 ---